JaneliaSciComp/SongExplorer/README.md

 ## Downloading Executables ##

-Download the "tar.gz" file specific to your operating system from the Assets section of Songexplorer's [Releases](https://github.com/JaneliaSciComp/SongExplorer/releases) page on Github.
-Then extract its contents:
+Download the ZIP file specific to your operating system from the Assets section of Songexplorer's [Releases](https://github.com/JaneliaSciComp/SongExplorer/releases) page on Github.
+Then extract its contents, by either right-clicking on the icon, or executing this command in a terminal:

-    $ tar xvzf songexplorer-<version>-<architecture>.tar.gz

-Next, put these definitions in your .bashrc file (or .zshrc file on Mac OS Catalina and newer):

-    export SONGEXPLORER_BIN='PATH=<path-to-extracted-tarball>/bin:$PATH'
-    alias songexplorer="eval $SONGEXPLORER_BIN <path-to-extracted-tarball>/bin/songexplorer/src/songexplorer <path-to-configuration.py> 5006"

-For MS Windows, the equivalent is, in a PowerShell terminal with administrator
-privileges:

-    > $tbpath="<path-to-extracted-tarball>"
-    > [Environment]::SetEnvironmentVariable("SONGEXPLORER_BIN",
-            $tbpath + ";" +
-            $tbpath + "\Library\mingw-w64\bin;" +
-            $tbpath + "\Library\usr\bin;" +
-            $tbpath + "\Library\bin;" +
-            $tbpath + "\Scripts;" +
-            $tbpath + "\bin;",
-            [EnvironmentVariableTarget]::Machine)

-and in a powershell file (e.g. "songexplorer.ps1"):

-    $env:Path = $env:SONGEXPLORER_BIN + $env:Path
-    python <path-to-extracted-tarball>\bin\songexplorer\src\songexplorer <path-to-configuration.py> 5006
-    sleep 10
+    $ unzip songexplorer-<version>-<architecture>.zip

-If on MS Windows you get a permissions error, execute the following in PowerShell:
+If on MS Windows you get a permissions error when running SongExplorer, execute the following in PowerShell:

     > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

-In [System Configuration](#system-configuration) we'll make a copy of the default configuration file.
-For now, you just need to decide where you're going to put it, and then specify the full path to that file in the alias definition (e.g.
-"$HOME/songexplorer/configuration.py").

 ## System Configuration ##

 SongExplorer is capable of training a classifier and making predictions on recordings either locally on the host computer, or remotely on a workstation or a cluster.
 You specify how you want this to work by editing "configuration.py".

-Copy the exemplar configuration file out of the container and into your home
-directory:

-    $ cp <path-to-extracted_tarball>/bin/songexplorer/configuration.py $PWD

 Inside you'll find many variables which control where SongExplorer does its work: